-TRMP management measures include the creation of snags, decaying live trees (DLTs) and coarse woody debris (CWD) from live trees, across the four tracts of land, exclusive of oldgrowth forest; these components are collectively referred to as "woody habitat structures" in this report.
-Trees are selected from the largest size class and are typically clustered in groups of about 30 trees, called "canopy gaps".
+TRMP management measures include the creation of snags, decaying live trees (DLTs) and coarse woody debris (CWD) from live trees, across the four tracts of land, exclusive of old-growth forest; these components are collectively referred to as "woody habitat structures" in this report.
+Trees are selected from the largest size class and are typically clustered in groups of about 30 trees, called "canopy gaps", to simulate a small windthrow or root-rot patch.
 Canopy gaps are usually triangular in shape, with the base of the triangle being on the south or southwest side in an effort to maximize light penetration to the forest floor during the growing season, to encourage understory growth.
 The apex of the triangle is typically on the north or northeast end.
 The target gap size is 0.10 to 0.25 acre, depending on local limitations.